AbdulMoiz07/Travel-Craft-Responsive-React-Travel-Web-App/README.md

 3. Go to Profile → API Keys → Generate a key
 4. Paste it above

+**Get your Gemini API key:**
+🔑 Step 1: Get Your API Key from Google
+Go to Google AI Studio

+Log in with your Google account.

+Click on your profile → API Keys

+Click "Create API key"

+Copy your key (starts with AIza...)
+VITE_GEMINI_API_KEY=AIzaSyYourFullKeyHere
 ---

 #### 📁 B. Backend `.env` (for MongoDB, Sessions, etc.)